The Act (What is Done)

 A commercial sex act occurs when sexual activity is exchanged for money, goods, services, or some other benefit agreed upon by the transacting parties.
 This includes pornographic images, stripping, and escort services.

 Sex trafficking always involves three parties - the victim, the buyer or “john,” and the exploiter or “pimp.”
 The exploiter is the one who benefits from the transaction.

 Under U.S. federal law, any minor under the age of 18-years old involved in commercial sex is considered a victim of sex trafficking - regardless of whether or not the trafficker used force, fraud, or coercion.

 Did you know:

 The U.S. State Department states that statistics are estimates derived from data provided by foreign governments and other sources and reviewed by the Department of State.
-Aggregate data fluctuates from one year to the next due to the hidden nature of trafficking crimes, dynamic global events, shifts in government efforts, and a lack of uniformity in national reporting structures.”
-So, due to these factors, the statistics below are best guesstimates based on the latest reporting.
+Aggregate data fluctuates due to the hidden nature of trafficking crimes.
+So, the statistics below are best guesstimates based on the latest reporting.

 - There are an estimated 40.3 million victims of modern slavery globally (International Labor Organization)

 - Human Trafficking is a $150 billion industry (International Labor Organization)